discretize/discretize-guides/fractals/captain-mai-trin-boss/index.md

 <Column>
 Aggro the mobs and stack them on the corner.
 The *Champion Inquest Technician* applies a group-wide <Control name="daze"/> with his stunning shield, use <Boon name="stability"/>, blocks or invulnerables against it.

 After you killed the mobs, use the teleporter to enter the boss area.
-If someone placed a portal, use `/gg` and take it back before the fight starts.
+If someone placed a portal at the start where you spawn (<Specialization name="mesmer"/> or <Item id="78978" text="false"/>), use `/gg` and take it to get back to the boss before the fight starts.

 <Tips>
     <Tip specialization="mesmer">Put down a <Skill id="10197"/> at the start and open it after triggering Mai Trin before you `/gg`.</Tip>
+    <Tip <Item id="78978" text="false"/>> Always walk out of the area of the portal placement so it can not bug for you </Tip>
 </Tips>
 </Column>
 <Column width="6" compact>